 The Maryland Court of Appeals decided Abrishamian v.
 Barbely, a pedestrian accident appeal from Montgomery County after a jury awarded only half of the client’s special damages (medical bills and lost wages) and gave $0.00 for pain and suffering.
 The Plaintiff loses this appeal and it is not a close call.
 The court, however, discusses some interesting law is of interest to the Maryland accident lawyer.

 The first issue is no issue at all.
 The plaintiff’s lawyer asked the judge to recuse himself because the judge’s brother represented the defendant 17 years ago and someone else with the same last name as the Defendant ten years ago.
-I’d love to know how the Plaintiff’s lawyer learned this and I’d also be curious why he would seek recusal for such an attenuated connection.
+I’d love to know how the Plaintiff’s lawyer learned this, and I’d also be curious why he would seek recusal for such an attenuated connection.
 Had the court gone the other way, it would have really brought havoc to the justice system in Mayberry.
 Would they have to transfer every case to Mount Pilot?
 Anyway, we have a legitimate sample motion to recuse on our website if you are interested.

-(Brief intermission: one of the great unsolved mysteries of my childhood was the distance from Mayberry to Mount Pilot.
+(Brief intermission: One of the great unsolved mysteries of my childhood was the distance from Mayberry to Mount Pilot.
 Someone once said a four-hour drive, but Barney Fife said it was 12 miles.
-Barney was not the most credible person but 12 miles is specific and he had no reason to exaggerate, given the context.
+Barney was not the most credible person, but 12 miles is specific, and he had no reason to exaggerate, given the context.
 I just don’t know.
 In an unrelated story, I may have watched too much television as a child.
 Let’s just get back to this case.)

 The second issue is far more interesting.
 Defendant’s doctor was asked on cross whether he had a copy of the Plaintiff’s medical insurance card.
 Plaintiff’s lawyer objected before an answer could be given, and the judge sustained the objection.
-Plaintiff’s lawyer argued the trial judge should have granted a mistrial because the question violated collateral source rule.
+Plaintiff’s lawyer argued the trial judge should have granted a mistrial because the question violated the collateral source rule.
 This is a long-shot argument—a mistrial is not out of the question if the question was inappropriate, but it is a Dr. Sam Beckett quantum leap from that to a mistrial as a matter of law.
 (The court also noted that a question may not be “evidence” subject to the collateral source rule.)
 Continue reading

 In response to a call from one doctor for medical malpractice reform in Montana, Thomas C. Bulma, a Missoula lawyer, points out the following facts: